noaa-nws-cpc/jawf-geotiff-generator/README.md

 This application summarizes daily gridded precipitation and temperature data created and maintained by the Climate Prediction Center for 1-day, 7-day, monthly, seasonal, and annual periods, and produces GeoTIFF products intended for use by the [Joint Agricultural Weather Facility (JAWF)](https://www.usda.gov/oce/weather).
 JAWF is a partnership between the National Weather Service's [Climate Prediction Center (CPC)](https://www.cpc.ncep.noaa.gov) and the United States Department of Agriculture's World Agricultural Outlook Board (WAOB).

 To monitor international weather and climate conditions and generate content for the [Weekly Weather and Crop Bulletin](https://www.usda.gov/oce/weather/pubs/Weekly/Wwcb/index.htm) publication, JAWF meteorologists utilize daily, weekly, monthly, seasonal, and annual summaries of precipitation (accumulated, anomalous, and percent of normal) and temperature (mean, departure from normal, extreme maximum, extreme minimum).
-The `jawf-geotiff-generator` creates these summaries from the daily data, and provides output in 0.25-degree GeoTIFF format with longitudes ranging from -180 to 180, to facilitate working with these data in GIS.
+The `jawf-geotiff-generator` application creates these summaries from the daily data available at CPC, and provides output data in 0.25-degree GeoTIFF format with longitudes ranging from -180 to 180, in order to facilitate working with these data in GIS.

 CPC maintains Python-based applications that utilize ArcGIS to create graphical products for the WWCB based on these GeoTIFF data.
 Additionally, the GeoTIFFs themselves are available for use by CPC and USDA meteorologists.